jameshanlon/jameshanlon.github.io/content/hex-processor.md

 A special constant-loading instruction ``LDAP`` is used to generate bytewise program addresses, relative to the program counter, such as for branch targets.
-The following instruciton sequence performs a call to ``foo`` but first loads the return (link) address using ``LDAP`` to use with ``BR``.
+The following instruction sequence performs a call to ``foo`` but first loads the return (link) address using ``LDAP`` to use with ``BR``.
 The callee ``foo`` returns to the caller using ``BRB``.